jonnor/embeddedml/projects/dollar_tinyml/references/dollar_connectivity.md

 https://github.com/hathach/tinyusb/blob/master/examples/device/cdc_msc/src/msc_disk.c
 16 blocks a 512 bytes = 8kB.
 Said to be smallest that Windows will mount FAT32 file system is exposed.

+## SDCard
+Many (most?) people have an (micro) SDcard reader.
+Could one provide that interface, in order to be able to drop files?
+Need to emulate both the communication protocol, the electrical levels, and the physical/mechanical interface.

+Protocol
+Can the SPI pheripheral be used?
+Are there software implementations available?

+Mechanical, SD

+Mechanical, microSD
+Is thinner than 1.6 mm PCB?
+Only around 10 mm wide.

 ## Bluetooth